 AFC API Data Extraction

 Automated Fare Collection (AFC) systems generate the financial and operational backbone of modern transit networks.
 Extracting this data reliably requires more than simple HTTP polling; it demands a disciplined pipeline architecture that aligns fare telemetry with service performance.
-Within the broader Fare Data Ingestion & GTFS-RT Sync framework, API extraction serves as the critical first hop, transforming vendor-specific endpoints into structured, auditable records for revenue reconciliation and ridership analytics.
+Within the broader Fare Data Ingestion & GTFS-RT Sync framework, API extraction is the critical first hop — the point where vendor-specific endpoints become structured, auditable records ready for revenue reconciliation and ridership analytics.
+Get this hop wrong and every downstream number, from farebox recovery ratios to inter-agency settlements, inherits the error.

 Memory-Efficient Async Extraction